lucasferreiragit/client-tasks-manager/README.md

 3. **Configure the API endpoint**

-   - The application expects a backend server to be running
+   - The application expects a backend server to be running ( see [Server app reference](https://github.com/lucasferreiragit/server-tasks-manager))
    - Update the API endpoint in the configuration files if needed
    - The default endpoint is set to `http://localhost:3000/api`